leoweng05/cse15l-lab-reports/lab1.md

   [user@sahara ~/lecture1]$
   ```
   * The working directory was `/home/lecture1`.
   * This was the output because `ls` lists the files and directories.
-In this case, there was no arguments, so the command listed all items in the current working directory.
+In this case, there were no arguments, so the command listed all items in the current working directory.
   * This is not an error.
+ ---
   Argument: path to directory
   ```
   [user@sahara ~/lecture1]$ ls ./messages